MD Community Medicine: Admission 2025, Fees, Cutoff, Colleges, Counselling etc

 • Some autonomous institutes like AIIMS, JIPMER, and PGIMER may conduct separate entrance exams or counseling, though NEET-PG scores are often accepted by many colleges.

-Counselling Process for NEET PG MD Community Medicine Admission
+Counselling Process for NEET PG MD Community Medicine

 • All India Quota (AIQ): 50% of the seats in government medical colleges are reserved under the All India Quota, and the counselling for these seats is conducted by the Medical Counselling Committee (MCC).